oliviercreurer/compass/README.md

 - manipulate the sequence's clock or jump to a random step
 - dynamically change your loop length
-- push the two records heads to different positions in your loop or sync them back up
+- push the two record/playback heads to different positions in your loop or sync them back up
-- alter the rate and direction of each record head independently
+- alter the rate and direction of each record/playback head independently
 - etc.

 Compass' audio buffers and its sequencer each have their own sense of time in order to facilitate experimentation.